camlworks/camlworks/charter.md

 separated from their projects by Caml Works in any way, except by explicit mutual agreement.

-Projects can be disassociated from Caml Works by their owners at any time for any reason, especially including if this charter changes in a way that is not acceptable to a project owner.
+Projects can be disassociated from Caml Works unilaterally by their owners at any time for any reason, especially including if this charter changes in a way that is not acceptable to a project owner.

 Unless explicitly agreed otherwise, project owners remain owners during an absence, and can resume their active ownership of their projects upon return.